 Keith Clarke, Homeowner

 Wondering ‘how much RHI will I get’?
-Use our free RHI calculator to find out how much Domestic RHI payments you could receive and the anticipated ground source heat pump cost for a Kensa heat pump system.
+Use our free RHI calculator to find out what Domestic RHI payments you could receive from the RHI scheme, and the anticipated ground source heat pump cost for a Kensa heat pump system.

 RHI Domestic (FS) V6 Fact Sheet Version 6

 Ground Source Review: Llanishen House.
 Formerly a Medieval inn, Llanishen House situated in the Monmouthshire countryside has two Kensa ground source heat pumps installed; a 24kW Twin in the expertly renovated main house; and a 9kW Evo for the soon-to-be converted granary.
 The first heat pump system uses coiled slinky pipes, whilst the second uses boreholes…

 Ground Source Review: Long Crook, Craigellachie.
 Derry Young built a stunning five bedroom property in the picturesque Scottish Highlands featuring a 21kW Kensa Hybrid ground source heat pump with solar thermal to provide 100% of the property’s heating and hot water needs.

 Ground Source Review: Wanstead, Eco House.
 This eco project proves that even in the city you can have your own green haven.
 Architect Jason Harris was looking for a renewable heating system to complement an innovative eco home he was building in East London.
 Land area was restricted due to the urban nature of the…